-WCM-Q Connects With Global Health Education Community In Basel
+WCM-Q connects with global health education community in Basel

 In recent years, the Division of CPD has been expanding its geographical scope, with increasing numbers of healthcare professionals from outside of Qatar taking part in WCM-Q CPD courses, either by accessing them remotely or visiting Qatar to take part.

-Dr. Thurayya Arayssi, professor of clinical medicine and vice dean for academic and curricular affairs, said:“We are extremely happy for WCM-Q to have had a presence in Basel to connect with the global community of health professions educators and further our mission of enhancing healthcare outcomes for patients in Qatar, the wider region, and beyond.”
+Dr. Thurayya Arayssi, professor of clinical medicine & vice dean for academic and curricular affairs, said: “We are extremely happy for WCM-Q to have had a presence in Basel to connect with the global community of health professions educators and further our mission of enhancing healthcare outcomes for patients in Qatar, the wider region, and beyond.”

 Legal Disclaimer: